arangodb/kube-arangodb/docs/platform/rbac/predefined_roles.md

 Bind a user to a predefined role with an `ArangoPermissionRoleUserBinding`.
 The binding carries the **scope** that restricts where the role applies (resource-type level, with one/many/pattern matching).
-Reference the predefined role by its `managed:predefined:…` name:
+Predefined roles have no `ArangoPermissionRole` CRD, so reference them with the `direct` field (their exact sidecar name) rather than `name` (which resolves an `ArangoPermissionRole` CRD):

 ```yaml
 apiVersion: permission.arangodb.com/v1alpha1